MattEagle95/clean-landing/README.md

 ## ⚙ Customization

-To run this project, you will need to add the environment variables of the `.env.example` file to your `.env` file.
+There are options for customization available in `.env.example`.
+To use environment variables while developing/building rename the file to `.env`.

 ## ℹ Licence